alimarzban99/todo/README.md

 composer install
 ```

-Then create a environment file using this command-
+Then create an environment file using this command-
 ```
 cp .env.example .env
 ```